 Ginger & onion with Green & Red chilli

 Ginger & onion adds tenderness, whereas green chilli adds spicy flavour.
 Moreover, I prefer using green chilli whole or paste instead of dry chilli powder.
 Even if I have to use the quantity is always less.
 Red chilli is to make the tadka a bit teekha.

-Rice the base ingredient here in our beetroot curd rice.
+Rice is the base ingredient here in our beetroot curd rice.
 Use plain rice from your kitchen closets.
 Do not overthink whether to use basmati rice or lachkari kolam.
 There’s no restriction.
 Use the one that you are using daily.

 With curd, there’s milk too.
 You can skip the milk, but using it won’t spoil the taste.
 On top of it, milk will add a distinct flavour to the recipe without hindering the taste & texture.
 So, go with it.

 Sugar in beetroot curd rice is for a mild sweet taste.
 And because of this, the quantity is reduced to only one tablespoon.
 On the contrary, you can also skip the sugar altogether.